kaliop-uk/ezmigrationbundle/README.md

 ## Known Issues and limitations

+* unlike the Symfony Migrations Bundle, this bundle does not support rollback of changes.
+Read above for the reason.

 * if you get fatal errors when running a migration stating that a node or object has not been found, it is most likely related to how the dual-kernel works in eZPublish, and the fact that the legacy and Symfony kernels use a separate